gdsec-test/dcu-protobuf/enrichment/cmap_service/README.md

 * Enter basic hosting and registrar query into web GUI

   1. Navigate to https://cmapservice.int.godaddy.com/graphql
-  2. Enter the following into the left pane
+  2. Enter the following into the left pane and press the Play button
 ```
   {
     domainQuery(domain:"godaddy.com"){